arcsecond-io/oort/docs/index.md

 Organisation is as follow: Data files are put inside Datasets, and to each dataset is attached one (and only one) of an Observation or a Calibration object.
 The latter will be used inside Arcsecond.io for various packaging tasks.

+If data is consistently from the same observing night in a single folder, this means that **1 folder (or subfolder) = 1 dataset = 1 observation (or calibration)**.
+In other words, the more organised are your files, the more easily Oort replicates this in the cloud.

 To determine whether this is an Observation or a Calibration, oort will use the full folder pathname.
 If it doesn't detect any calibration keywords ( see below), it will choose an Observation.

-The detection of a Calibration relies on a few keywords.
-If the folder on disk contains the word "Bias" (case-insensitive) somewhere in its path, the data files will be put inside a Calibration object, associated with a Dataset whose name is that of the folder.
-See below for a table of examples.
+The detection of a Calibration relies on 4 simple *keywords*: <code>bias</code>, <code>dark</code>, <code>flat</code> and <code>calib</code> (all
+case-insensitive).
+For instance, if the folder on disk contains the word "Bias" (case-insensitive) somewhere in its path, the data files will be put inside a Calibration object, associated with a Dataset whose name is that of the folder.
 The keyword doesn't need to be isolated.
 A folder with a name <code>ccd7_biases_bin1</code> will be detected as Calibration.

-There are only 4 Keywords directing files to Calibrations containers: <code>bias</code>,
-<code>dark</code>, <code>flat</code> and <code>calib</code> (all case-insensitive).
-All other folder names are considered as target names, and put
-inside Observations containers.

-For instance, FITS or XISF files found in `<root>/NGC3603/mosaic/Halpha` will be put in an Observation (not a Calibration, since there is no special keyword found), and its Dataset will be named identically
+All other folder names are considered as target names, and put inside Observations containers.
+For instance, FITS or XISF files found in `<root>/NGC3603/mosaic/Halpha` will be put in an Observation (not a Calibration, since there is no special keyword found), and its Dataset will be named identically `NGC3603/mosaic/Halpha`.

-`NGC3603/mosaic/Halpha`.
+See below for an exhaustive table of examples.

 ### Night Log dates